noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/introduction.md

 - TOC
 {:toc}

+## What is this?
-College quiz bowl can't happen without people stepping up to volunteer as Tournament Directors (TDs), so I've compiled everything I've learned the hard way as a neophyte TD into this guide.
-It is intended to provide a (nearly) comprehensive, top-down overview of what steps need to be taken when planning and hosting a tournament.
+This guide is a compilation everything I've learned the hard way as a neophyte tournament director.
+It's intended to provide a (nearly) comprehensive, top-down overview of every step that goes into successfull hosting a quiz bowl tournament.
+Other tournament hosting guides exist, but I wanted to write one specific to UCF and include some tips I haven't read elsewhere.

+## Why host tournaments?

+If you have the time and are willing to put in the effort, hosting tournaments is a great way to contribute to your region's quiz bowl scene (plus, it's also a great way to raise funds for your club).
+Quiz bowl can't happen without tournament directors (TDs) and volunteers, so I'd encourage you to consider helping host a tournament if you haven't already.

 ## Notice a mistake?